scottmarlowe/Marlowe_CCA_Mechatronics_2020/README.md

 // ====================================
 ```

 Then it was time to install.
-Before unhooking the motors and sensors from the board I meticulously labeled all the conections so as to avoid any frustrating guesswork or confusion later.
+Before unhooking the motors and sensors from the board I meticulously labeled all the connections so as to avoid any frustrating guesswork or confusion later.

 I mounted the three sensors to hang from the grid on the periphery of the space to avoid any mobiles from self triggering (in a larger space with many more apparatus a different solution would need to be designed).

 ![sensorspremount](/Finalproject/sensorspremount.jpg)
 ![sensorsmounted](/Finalproject/sensorsmounted.jpg)

-The arduino, breadbord, and power supplies are mounted at the ceter of the grid.
+The arduino, breadbord, and power supplies are mounted at the center of the grid.

 ![boardmount](/Finalproject/boardmount.jpg)